Recommended Programs

 - Domain Name Analyzer - checks multiple domains in one go and gives status including DNS.

-- PuTTY - command line and SSH login for managing servers.
+- PuTTY – command line and SSH login for server admin.

 - WinHTTrack - for making copies of entire websites.